Bounded support in linear random coefficient models: Identification and variable selection: Simulations

 (which equals the setting in Corollary \ref{cor:blockmatrix}) for the random coefficient vector $\f{A}$.
 Obviously the number $s_\sigma$ of non-zero elements in the half-vectorization $\sigma^*$ of the covariance matrix $\Sigma^*$ is always equal to $8$ for each $p \geq 5$.
 Moreover, the covariates $W_1,\dotsc,W_{p-1}$ in model \eqref{random:coefficient:model:intercept} are assumed to be independent and identically uniform distributed on the interval $[-1,1]$ ($\mathcal{U}[-1,1]$) or on the set $\{-1,0,1\}$ ($\mathcal{U}\{-1,0,1\}$).

 In our numerical study we simulate $n$ pairs $(Y_1,\f{W_1^\top})^\top,\dotsc,(Y_n,\f{W_n^\top})^\top$ of data according to one of the above specified models and use them for variable selection of the second central moments of the random coefficients.
-For that purpose we apply the adaptive LASSO $\widehat{\sigma}_n^{\,\AL}$, which is given in \eqref{def:adaptive:LASSO:second:moments}, with the ordinary least squares estimator

-as initial estimator.
-To determine the residuals of the first stage mean regression we use also the ordinary least squares estimator $\widehat{\mu}_n^{\,\LS}$.
-To compute the adaptive LASSO in our simulation we use the function \texttt{glmnet} of the eponymous package.
+For that purpose we apply the adaptive LASSO $\widehat{\sigma}_n^{\,\AL}$, which is given in \eqref{def:adaptive:LASSO:second:moments}, with the ordinary LASSO estimator as well as the least squares estimator as initial estimators $\widehat{\sigma}_n^{\,\init}$.
+To determine the residuals of the first stage mean regression we use the ordinary least squares estimator $\widehat{\mu}_n^{\,\LS}$.
+The adaptive LASSO is computed in our simulation by using the function \texttt{glmnet} of the eponymous package.
 Note that the intercept of the regression model is not penalized by this function, which means that the variance of the random intercept $B_0$ is not penalized in our setting.
 This is plausible since the coefficient $B_0$ includes the deterministic intercept as well as a random error which is not affected by the covariates.

 In each of the following scenarios we perform a Monte Carlo simulation with $m=10.000$ iterations to illustrate the sign-consistency of the adaptive LASSO $\widehat{\sigma}_n^{\,\AL}$ for various sample sizes, numbers of coefficients and supports for the regressors.
-The regularization parameter $\lambda$ is always chosen such that the sign-recovery rate is as high as possible.
+Its regularization parameter $\lambda$ is always chosen such that the sign-recovery rate is as high as possible.
 For this purpose we use $1000$ independent repetitions in each scenario, run through a grid for $\lambda$ in each data set and determine the regularization parameters with a correct number of degrees of freedom.

-Based on this information we choose the parameter in the appropriate Monte Carlo simulation.
-The resulting choices together with the average percentage of correct sign-recovery are displayed in the subsequent Figures \ref{figure:1} and \ref{figure:4}.
-It is noticeable that the tuning parameter for the adaptive LASSO is always larger if we consider only three support points for the regressors instead of the whole interval $[-1,1]$.
-We display in the following also the frequency of false positives (zeros which are not recovered) and false negatives (non-zeros which are not recovered).
+The average percentage of correct sign-recoveries are displayed in the subsequent Figure \ref{figure:1} for $n=5000$ and Figure \ref{figure:6} for $n=10000$ for both the least squares estimator as well as the ordinary LASSO as initial estimators, and for both choices of covariates.
+As the LASSO as initial estimator leads to much better selection performance, we concentrate on it in the following, where we consider in more detail the number of false positives and false negatives.